-Note that you will be able to determine if the connection was successful.
-Near the bottom right hand corner of the "Message Window," on the main Assistant Producer 2.0 screen, you will see what looks like two little computers connected by a cable.
-This icon is for indicating the connection status of Assistant Producer 2.0.
-When the "screens" on the computers are blue Assistant Producer 2.0 is not connected to a server.
+Note, near the bottom right hand corner of the "Message Window," on the main Assistant Producer 3.5 screen, you will see what looks like two little computers connected by a cable.
+This icon is for indicating the connection status of Assistant Producer v3.5.
+When the "screens" on the computers are blue Assistant Producer 3.5 is not connected to a server.
 When the "screens" are green AP is connected to a server.